Antfood/jobs/README.md

 ## get started

-In order for us to work together you need to be able to push changes to git.
+Pushing to github will enable us to collaborate.
+Let's make sure you are able to do so using git.

 **note:** All the commands should be executed in the command line.
-In vscode, you can open a terminal window with **ctrl + `**.
+In vscode, you can open a terminal window with `**ctrl + `**`.

 Make sure you have git install